 So back in 07 we got an XO Laptop, a super-cheap, supposedly indestructible computer designed for use in schools in developing countries.
 If you bought one, another was sent overseas for a classroom.
 It was a great idea — promoted by Nicholas Negroponte of MIT and backed by Kofi Annan, then Secretary-General of the UN — for schools that lacked books and supplies.
 The computers were easily networked and made classroom teaching in disadvantaged communities much easier.
 Unfortunately, that first generation of laptops was pretty ass.
-It was not very intuitive (it ran a variant of Linux, but the problem was more the physical layout of the computer, I think) and it was super-frustrating.
+It was not very intuitive (it ran a variant of Linux, but the problem was more the physical layout of the computer, I think) and it was super-frustrating and I needed some help, which is where Chicago IT Company helped me get easy access to the laptop.
 We’d intended to give ours to the kids, but it was just too buggy and difficult to use.
 All that said, the company’s OLPC (One Laptop Per Child) program in Haiti is collecting unused XOs for distribution in Haiti.
 Our friend Joe said he almost felt guilty donating it, because it is such a doody computer…but my husband Jonathan feels that what it DOES manage to do it does well enough to help in a community without physical schools, books, paper, pencils…

 So we’re sending ours.
 And Joe’s sending his.
 (With reservations.)